Panda3D

 Panda3D is a game engine that includes graphics, audio, I/O, collision detection, and other abilities relevant to the creation of 3D games.
 Panda3D is free, open-source software under the revised BSD license.

 Panda3D's intended game-development language is Python.
 The engine itself is written in C++ and utilizes an automatic wrapper-generator to expose the complete functionality of the engine in a Python interface.
 This approach gives a developer the advantages of Python development, such as rapid development and advanced memory management, but keeps the performance of a compiled language in the engine core.
 For instance, the engine is integrated with Python's garbage collector, and engine structures are automatically managed.

-The manual and the sample programs use Python by default, with C++ available as an alternate.
+The manual and the sample programs use Python by default, with C++ available as an alternative.
 Both languages are fully supported.
 Python is the most commonly used language by developers, but C++ is also common.

 The users of Panda3D include the developers of several large commercial games, a few open source projects, and a number of university courses that leverage Panda3D's short learning curve.
-The community is small but active, and questions on the forum are generally answered quickly.